NieneB/InternshipReport/index.md

 ## Field-names

 A field-name is a toponym used for a small area of land or a certain surrounding.
 Mostly arable land, pasture lands, wastelands, uncultivated areas, hills, valleys, woodlands and swampy areas.
 The names are thought up by the local inhabitants for practical use in communication and spatial orientation.
 A field-name is often only existing in oral form and originates, develops or disappears while the environment changes.
 This makes field-names living heritage <a class = "xref" href="#intangible-cultural-heritage" > (see next section 2.1.1.) </a> and it exist only in people's memory.
 Therefore field-names fade away from daily lives and disappear with new generations.
 Written documentation of field-names date from the 17th, 18th and 19th century.
 Some names live through because they were taken up into official cadastre documentations or other landscape documentations.
 Nowadays, a new interest arises for field-names as they can tell us how the landscape used to look in the 18th century.
 Field-names contain words from landscape characteristics like which soil types, vegetation types or animals occurred.
 This link to specific landmarks or environmental characteristics tells us the origin on the name and tells us about how the landscape used to be.
 This information is highly important for nature conservation and heritage preservation.
 (Spek et al., 2009) They can be used for landscape design and planning, knowledge for historical research and inspiration source for artist.
 A collection of field-names was gathered by assessing people's memories, old cadastre documents, maps and other collections.
 This mental map is now made tangible, by documenting as much as possible and digitalizing them into a GIS system.
-(Spek et al., 2009; “Veldnamen - Encyclopedie Drenthe Online,”)
+(Spek et al., 2009; Encyclopedie Drenthe Online, n.d.)

 ### Intangible Cultural Heritage